1plus1equal3/ML-Project/README.md

 ![Select the methods then run the cell](asserts/select.png)
 - Finnaly, run the last 2 cells and the super-resolution images will be generated as well as the metric evaluation at the end of the output cell.
 ![The output should look like this!](asserts/output.png)

+> [!IMPORTANT]
+> **If you have error when uploaded images (Possibly an error about *read only file*, just restart the colab session and re-run all the cell as instructions above.
+If you have any trouble running the demo, please contact us via teams or this email dontunderstandyou12345@gmail.com)**

 ## Source code
 **If you use colab or kaggle notebook to re-run the demo or training, then you do not need to install any libs**